 Fuzhou Road

 Fuzhou Road is a renowned location in China because of its rich history and interesting cultural transformation.
 During the 19th century, this street was also known for the numerous brothels.
-There were almost 151 brothels which line up along the streets and were called as “singsong houses” to subtly disguise them.
+There were almost 151 brothels that lined the streets and were called “singsong houses” to subtly disguise them.
 Interestingly, these establishments co-exist along with stores for books and school supplies.

-Today, the brothels have been long gone and the remaining establishments are the more wholesome stores.
-This street is still the place to be when it comes to books, stationeries and schools supplies.
-Aside from such establishments, there are also theater and cinema for family entertainment.
+Today, the brothels have long gone, and the remaining establishments are the more wholesome stores.
+This street is still the place to be when it comes to books, stationery, and school supplies.
+Aside from such establishments, there are also theaters and cinemas for family entertainment.

 Places to Visit